runarmyklebust/app-metafields/README.md

 2. SEO meta description
 3. Open Graph meta data
 4. Twitter Cards meta data
-5. Google Search Console meta data / tag
+5. Google Search Console meta tag
-6. Canonical meta data
+6. Canonical meta tag
-7. Robots exclude setting
+7. Robots.txt exclude setting

 ## Building and deploying

 There are two options.
-One is to simply download the app [JAR file](http://repo.enonic.com/public/com/enonic/app/metafields/1.3.0/metafields-1.3.0.jar) and move it to the XP installation's `$XP_HOME/deploy` folder.
+One is to simply download the app [JAR file](http://repo.enonic.com/public/com/enonic/app/metafields/1.3.1/metafields-1.3.1.jar) and move it to the XP installation's `$XP_HOME/deploy` folder.

 Or you can build this app with Gradle.
 First, download the zip file of this repo.
 Unpack it locally.
 In the terminal, from the root of the project, type `./gradlew build`.
 On Windows, just type `gradlew build`.
 Next, move the JAR file from `build/libs` to your `$XP_HOME/deploy` directory.
 The SEO Meta Fields app will now be available to add to your websites through the Content Manager admin tool in Enonic XP.